Lincolnshire lines of the Great Northern Railway: Origins to authorisation

-In the 1846 session of Parliament, the London and York Railway was successful in gaining authorisation, on 26 June; it changed its title in the process to the Great Northern Railway.
+In the 1846 session of Parliament, the London and York Railway was successful in gaining authorisation, in the Great Northern Railway Act 1846 (9 & 10 Vict. c. lxxi) passed on 26 June; it changed its title in the process to the Great Northern Railway.
 However the Bawtry to Sheffield branch was rejected, in favour of a rival scheme, the Sheffield and Lincolnshire Junction Railway.
 The Wakefield branch too was lost, but a line from Askern (north of Doncaster) to Methley (near Leeds) was authorised to the Great Northern's ally, the Manchester and Leeds Railway.

 East Lincolnshire Railway

 The East Lincolnshire Railway was authorised on the same day as the Great Northern Railway in 1846.
 It was to be an independent railway from Boston to Grimsby via Louth.
 The directors of the GNR immediately arranged to lease the ELR; in doing so they secured nearly all of Lincolnshire into their control.
 "Somewhat improvidently" the ELR proprietors were guaranteed a permanent 6% lease rental.
 The lease of an unbuilt railway was feasible, because the lease payment was to be 6% of the paid-up capital, which was minimal at first.
 The promoters of the East Lincolnshire Railway had intended that their Boston terminus should be on the Haven bank at the end of Pulvertoft Lane but, under pressure from Boston Town Council during the passage of their bill through Parliament, they decided to use the GNR's station in the town.

 Having taken control, the GNR now managed the construction of the East Lincolnshire Line.
-The East Lincolnshire Company remained in existence, handling the lease charge and dividend payments, but now took a back seat.
+The East Lincolnshire Railway Company remained in existence, handling the lease charge and dividend payments, but now took a back seat.
 It was still in existence at the grouping of the railways in 1923 following the Railways Act 1921.